Fire Emblem Awakening: Release

-The game was first announced in September 2011 as part of Nintendo's 2012 lineup for the 3DS, alongside titles such as Monster Hunter 4 and Bravely Default.
-As part of its release, Nintendo created a limited edition Nintendo 3DS bundle with Awakening pre-installed.
-The game's localization and western release were planned from an early stage, hence the inclusion of multiple aesthetic and gameplay elements meant to appeal to a Western audience.
-The localization process took approximately one year and was handled collaboratively by Nintendo of America and independent video game localization company 8-4, who previously localized the Nintendo DS game Fire Emblem: Shadow Dragon.
-The game was first announced for release in Europe in February 2012, with the stated release period being that year.
-In April of the same year, Nintendo of America registered a web domain for Fire Emblem Awakening.
-Its North American release was confirmed in June through Nintendo's Twitter account.
-The release windows for western regions were announced in December.
-For its western release, the game included both the English and Japanese voice tracks.
+The game was announced in September 2011, and was released in Japan on April 19, 2012, in North America on February 4, 2013, and in Europe and Austriasia on April 19, 2013.
+As a promotion, Nintendo released a limited edition Nintendo 3DS bundle with Awakening pre-installed.
+The game's English localization took approximately one year and was handled collaboratively by Nintendo of America and independent video game localization company 8-4, who previously localized Fire Emblem: Shadow Dragon.
+The game also included Japanese voice tracks for its English release.
 Like in Japan, a limited 3DS bundle with Awakening pre-installed was created for North America and Europe, with Europe also receiving the 3DS XL model as part of the bundle.
-There was some confusion upon its release in North America: on the day of release, while it was available through Nintendo's online store, multiple online retailers did not have it stocked.
-While Nintendo was fairly non-committal on the incident, they did state that due to variabilities in shipping, retailers could receive stocks on different days.

 Downloadable content

 Fire Emblem Awakening was the first packaged title released by Nintendo to receive downloadable content (DLC) after launch, taking the form of additional maps and characters from previous entries in the Fire Emblem series.
 The idea for DLC content came up when the game was close to completion.
 Due to this, the team could not do anything that would invalidate the main story.
 For the additional playable characters, the team focused on the main cast, picked out the most suitable, and left the final choice to Maeda.
 Starting from the game's release, over twenty different playable maps were released over several months at the rate of one map per week.
 Nintendo decided to release downloadable content for the game in all available regions.
 After it becomes available, the DLC can be accessed using the game's SpotPass system: within the context of the game's world, after a certain point in the game, the characters can access an area called the Outrealm Gate, being transported to the DLC maps.
 Various artists have contributed illustrations for the downloadable characters, including those who have worked on previous titles, such as Senri Kita, and newcomers, such as Kimihiko Fujisaka.
-One of the DLC maps received censorship upon release in North America and Europe, with a shot of a female playable character altered to hide her underwear.
+One of the DLC maps received censorship upon release in North America and Europe, with a shot of female character Tharja altered to hide her underwear.